AlfonsoRReyes/RR-PeerAsmnt2-NOAA_Storm/inst/notebooks/01-main.md

 ![](01-main_files/figure-html/unnamed-chunk-19-1.png)<!-- -->

 Tornados, Excessive heat, flash floods, heat and lightning are the weather events most harmful to the population accross the United States.
-Even though **hurricanes/typhons** are the most detrimental to the economy, they are not the main threat to human life; it is tornados by their unpredictability.
-Hurricanes are pretty well forecast nowadays and are 25th as the cause in human mortality.

 ## The 2nd Question